exploring the social

 The focus of social risk herein is the subjective risk of groups forming and doing real things, such as ruining brand reputation, but only because of commonly held individual beliefs.
 [6]

-The number of possible risk events at any point of risk is limitless; what else could happen?.
-However, by asking why anything untoward might happen, stepping into the belief system(s) that resulted in the event, we find a more stable structure that is closer to the root cause of many risk events.
+The number of possible risk predictions at any point is limitless; what else could happen?.
+By asking why anything untoward might happen, stepping into the belief system(s) that resulted in the behaviour, a more stable structure is exposed that is closer to the root cause of many risk events.
+[7]

 Whilst the relationship between belief and behaviour is complex, the planner and risk manager are fundamentally interested in simpler questions; do they think like us?
 Do they think like we think they do?
-Are they different?
-Following this, we examine risk as of misprediction of difference.
+Are they too different?
+Following this simplification, we can refocus the exercise, prediction is not of events but differences in belief systems.

-Estimating the underlying belief system at a point of risk would be a complex task.
-However, we intuitively sense potential kinship or misalignment, and the possibility of some kind of disruption.
-[8] Our focus here is to explore the value of framing social risk as misprediction of the difference between the beliefs of two groups, between for example, the beliefs that frame an organization's behaviour or product and those of their customer.
+Estimating the underlying belief system would be a complex task.
+However, we intuitively sense potential kinship or misalignment, and the possibility of some kind of disruption [9].
+Our focus here is to explore the value of framing social risk as the difference between the beliefs of two groups, between for example, the beliefs that direct an organization's behaviour or product and those of their customer.

 Semiotic scenarios

 Traditional scenario-based risk identification provides an event-based structure where scenarios are defined by major objective trends in the environment.
-This reduces a limitless number of possibilities to something useful and manageable.
-Semiotic scenarios go deeper by following sign posts of difference.
+This helps to reduce a unlimited number of possibilities to something more useful and manageable.
+Semiotic scenarios attempt to go deeper by following sign posts of difference.

 Semiotic scenarios estimate the compatibility of belief systems, which then can be used to test the robustness of critical assumptions and to plan mitigation strategies aimed at reducing the mismatch.
 They provide additional, more enduring insight into unspecified emergence of untoward events/trends; a deeper structure within which to think about the future.
 More ...